Zhao-Lab-Saman-Shafaei-TP-model/Transporter-Identification-Model/README.md

-# Transporter Protein Identification Model in paper [put paper name]
+# TPsight: A Transporter Protein Identification Model

 This repository contains the embeddings and evaluation data using our model to predict if a protein sequence is that of a transporter protein or not.